Cultivation theory: Perceptions of Violence

-TV viewing and fear of crime
+TV Viewing and Fear of Crime

 In most of the surveys conducted by Gerbner, the results revealed a small but statistically significant relationship between television consumption and fear of becoming the victim of a crime.
 Those with light viewing habits predicted their weekly odds of being a victim were 1 in 100; those with heavy viewing habits predicted 1 in 10.
 Actual crime statistics showed the risk to be 1 in 10,000.

 Supporting this finding is a survey done with college students that showed a significant correlation between the attention paid to local crime and one's fearfulness.
 There was also a significant correlation between fear of crime and violence and the number of times the respondents viewed television per week.

 Local news has been frequently analyzed for cultivation, as they rely "heavily on sensational coverage of crime and other mayhem with particular emphasis on homicide and violence", while news agencies boast of their allegiance to report factually.
 Gerbner found that heavy viewers of news were more likely to overestimate crime rates and risk of personal exposure to crime and underestimate the safety of their neighborhoods.
 Additionally, several other studies point out the correlation between viewing local news and fear of crime, with Gross and Aiday (2003) finding the relationship between local news exposure and fear of crimes to be independent of local crime rates.
+Gerbner's theory focuses on the collective mindset of television viewers' fear of crime based on the amount of television programs with this content.
+Some critics argue that this explanation does not take into account other variables that have the potential to change this conclusion.
+Variables such as age, sex, or educational level of individuals potentially influence viewers' beliefs about the prevalence of crime compared to what is shown on television.
+Some research findings indicate a higher cultivation relationship between television and fear of crime among whites, and a lower cultivation relationship among non-whites.
+This finding indicates that viewing images of violence in reality lessens the psychological impact of viewing violence on television.
+The assumption is that more whites may live in safer neighborhoods, and therefore television images have more shock value.
+Another consideration is that television viewers do not watch one type of genre, and therefore one must consider the influence violent programs within the total viewing experience of television watchers.

 Aside from local news, national news, police shows, and general TV news viewing are also related to a fear of crime.
 Additionally, non-genre-specific TV viewing has been associated with fear of crime.

 Busselle (2003) found that parents who watch more programs portraying crime and violence are more likely to warn their children about crime during their high school years; these warnings, in turn, increased the students' own crime estimates, suggesting cultivation takes place through both direct and indirect processes.